Aplectrum hyemale (Muhl. ex Willd.) Nutt.

 Origin - Native to the U.S.

 Other info. - This is one of the more common orchids in Missouri.
-The single basal leaf is often seen in rich forests during the winter, when it is almost the only green thing present.
+It has been reported predominantly from counties toward the eastern side of the state, and it also ranges throughout the northeastern U.S. The single basal leaf has a highly distinctive pinstriped and pleated appearance.
+These are often seen in rich forests during the winter, when they are almost the only green thing present.
 The leaf manufactures food for the plant throughout the winter and early spring months, enabling production of the inflorescence in mid-spring.
-The dried fruit stalks are also a reasonably common sight in the same areas, in late fall.
+The dried fruit stalks are also a common sight in the same areas, in late fall.

 Photographs taken at Faust County Park, St. Louis County, MO, mostly on 5-7-2014 (SRTurner).
 Photo of corm by G.Van Brunt.